This Post Is Sponsored By CHPA’s Educational Foundation, KnowYourOTCs! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

 - Always read age restrictions on the bottles.

-Cuts & Scrapes
+Watching Out For Cuts & Scrapes

 Their explorations still seem to come with incidents, however, making me somewhat of a nervous wreck at times.
-As much as I enjoy getting down to my little ones level and kissing boo boos, it can be somewhat a failed attempt to calm my injured little one.
+As much as I enjoy getting down to my little one’s level and kissing boo-boos, sometimes I fail to calm my injured little one.
 I’ve learned that remembering to take a deep breath and being prepared can help to ease what could be a chaotic situation.
-I feel more in control and can let my little ones take their explorations to much greater heights with the satisfaction of knowing I’m prepared for anything.
+I feel more in control and can let my little ones take their explorations to much greater heights with the satisfaction of knowing I’m prepped on summer safety.